flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 ## Introduction to localizations in Flutter

 This section introduces the basic concepts and ideas needed to localize a Flutter application.
-This will cover internationalizing the Flutter app, internationalizing the Cupertino and Material libraries' widgets, and how to perform any additional setup that a target platform might require.
+This will cover internationalizing the Flutter app and how to perform any additional setup that a target platform might require.

 ### Setting up an internation&shy;alized app: the flutter<wbr>_localizations package {#setting-up}